 “A lot of thought has gone into creating a very balanced set.
 Just when you need it, we hit you with a Springsteen, Cheap Trick, or Mötley Crüe, so keep your air guitars handy.”

-This year saw Storm The Palace play their biggest shows yet.
-From closing out the 37th Annual Dora Awards at Harbourfront Centre, to a massive corporate performance at The Airport Sheridan, and private parties encircling the GTA, 2016 was exactly what the band had hoped to achieve…it was all about expansion.
-And with shows booked and big plans already hatching for 2017, Storm The Palace want to take you on a trip back.
+2016 saw the band closing out the 37th Annual Dora Awards at Harbourfront Centre, play a massive corporate performance at The Airport Sheridan, and private parties encircling the GTA…2017 had the band playing Steam Whistle Brewery to NHL Alumni, performing at The RBC Cup Hockey Finals, and do a special sold out ALL-90’s Halloween show and many more private and Corporate parties all around Ontario.
+Now 2018 is looking set to further the objective of expansion .
+Storm The Palace want to take you on a trip back.
 Dance all night, dance if you want to, dance in the dark, dance into the fire… Whichever was YOUR dance back in the day, be prepared to dance it once again.

 Like our Facebook page.

 Check out our Youtube Channel